 Or at least turn off the app’s alerts, advises Weinschenk.
 That way, you aren’t constantly flooded with push notifications about sales.
-That’s one of the many saving habits that good money savers use.

 Another strategy?
 Weinschenk said she’s downloaded a store’s app, redeemed a coupon offer, and then uninstalled the app just as easily as she installed it.

 But if you’re disciplined, you can keep the apps, says Casey Taylor, a partner in Bain & Company’s retail practice.
 Take advantage of the savings within shopping apps, but also monitor how much you’re spending in them.
 For example, check your credit card statements regularly to stay within your discretionary spending budget.

 The products you see in your social media feed—whether from retailers or friends—could encourage you to purchase things you wouldn’t otherwise buy.

 But deleting social media isn’t an option for many.
 “Most people really want to have social media in their lives, so I can’t see getting rid of those apps,” Yarrow says.

 Instead, she says to be aware that Instagram and Facebook will present you with buying opportunities.
 Be conscious that marketing is constantly targeted at you, and “you’re being hunted, stalked, chased down,” Yarrow says.
 “When you go shopping online, if you stop and hover too long over a product, that product’s going to show up on your social media feed, and you have to be ready to say no.”

 Even when you’re not paying money for these apps, Yarrow says you’re paying with your attention.